-The following summary of the principal terms of the Notes does not purport to be complete and is qualified in its entirety by reference to all of the provisions of the Indenture governing the Notes and the Notes, copies of which have been filed as exhibits to the Registration Statement of which this Prospectus is a part.
+The following summary of the principal terms of the Notes does not purport to be complete and is qualified in its entirety by reference to all of the provisions of the Indenture governing the Notes, a copy of which has been filed as an exhibit to the Registration Statement of which this Prospectus is a part.
 Capitalized terms not otherwise defined herein have the meanings specified in the Indenture.

-The Notes will be limited in aggregate principal amount to \$125 million (plus up to an additional \$18.75 million aggregate principal amount of Notes that may be issued upon exercise of the Note underwriter's over-allotment option) and will mature on , 2003.
+The Notes will be limited in aggregate principal amount to \$125 million (plus up to an additional \$18.75 million aggregate principal amount of Notes that may be issued upon exercise of the Note underwriter's over-allotment option) and will mature on October 1, 2003.
 The Notes will be unsecured obligations of the Company and will rank PARI PASSU in right of payment with all existing and future general unsecured indebtedness of the Company.
-Interest on the Notes will accrue at a rate of % per annum and will be payable in cash semi-annually on and of each year, commencing , 1997.
+Interest on the Notes will accrue at a rate of 11 7/8% per annum and will be payable in cash semi-annually on April 1 and October 1 of each year, commencing April 1, 1997.

-The Notes will be redeemable at the option of the Company, in whole or in part, at any time on or after , 2001 at specified redemption prices together with accrued and unpaid interest, if any, to the date of redemption.
-Until , 2001, the Company may redeem up to 35% of the original aggregate principal amount of the Notes with the proceeds from one or more public or private sales of the Company's Qualified Capital Stock (as defined) at a redemption price of %, provided that at least 65% of the original aggregate principal amount of the Notes remain outstanding immediately after such redemption.
+The Notes will be redeemable at the option of the Company, in whole or in part, at any time on or after October 1, 2001 at specified redemption prices together with accrued and unpaid interest, if any, to the date of redemption.
+Until October 1, 1999, the Company may redeem up to 35% of the original aggregate principal amount of the Notes with the proceeds from one or more public or private sales of the Company's Qualified Capital Stock (as defined) at a redemption price of 111.875%, provided that at least 65% of the original aggregate principal amount of the Notes remain outstanding immediately after such redemption.
 In addition, upon the occurrence of a Change of Control (as defined), each holder of Notes will be able to require the Company to repurchase all or a portion of such holder's Notes at 101% of the principal amount thereof, plus accrued and unpaid interest, if any, to the date of repurchase.